R – Teacher & Class Information

 This week’s learning:

-This week the children will be learning about how to understand and manage big emotions.
+This week the children have been learning about how to understand and manage big emotions.

 Our Think Equal book of the week: